When I was eight years old, I got locked inside a toilet cubicle in a Japanese KFC.

 Life has become horribly frightening, and I’ve felt alternately vulnerable, helpless and numb.

-For the days after November 13th, I barely left my flat.
+For the days after the November 13th Paris attacks, I barely left my flat.
 I kept bursting into tears without warning, and couldn’t help scrolling through Twitter, Facebook and every news channel, overloading myself with horrific details until I felt physically sick.

 And then I spoke to my dad, who told me kindly but firmly to switch everything off.